How to Stay Connected While Social Distancing

 Start a book club

 Since we’re staying in, there’s a chance you’re running out of things to talk about with your friends.
 A book club is a great way to liven up the conversation and give you something to look forward to.
 Open Library has thousands of free books you can read online, from Shakespearean classics to modern best sellers.
-If audiobooks are more your speed, Audible has made a free selection of audiobooks available for all ages.

 Keep in touch with the Central Casting community

 We miss seeing our Background Actors in our offices and we know you miss working with each other on set.
 Be sure to follow our all-office Instagram, Facebook, and Twitter accounts where you can interact with fellow Background Actors across our Los Angeles, New York, Georgia, and Louisiana offices.